raipc/atsd-jdbc/README.md

 }
 ```

 Please note that the current version of the driver has some limitations.
 It is made read-only by not allowing users to change the data source.
 It is possible to iterate over records one by one in the direct direction.
 No positioning is supported yet but may be added later.
-In order to check a basic way of using driver you can run the next simple example:
+In order to check a basic way of using driver you can run the simple example:

 ```java
 	Class.forName("com.axibase.tsd.driver.jdbc.AtsdDriver");